 About this issue

 Unfettered recreational vehicle access to Ocean Beach is inconsistent with protecting the conservation values of both the Bribie Island National Park and the Moreton Bay Marine Park, and is at odds with the beach's recognition as a Wetland of International Significance under the Ramsar Treaty.
-On peak days there can be thousands of 4WD vehicles driving on a 21km stretch of Bribie Island National Park's Ocean Beach.
+On peak days there can be thousands of 4WD vehicle movements on a 21km stretch of Bribie Island National Park's Ocean Beach.
 Over-use negatively impacts the ecological health of the inter-tidal zone and adjacent wetlands, deters seabirds and shorebirds, disrupts the nesting activity of critically endangered marine turtles, and modifies the natural processes of protective dune formation.

 Peak visitation days; endangered beach stone-curlew; high tide driving; vehicles damaging dunes; turtle hatchlings trapped in ruts; impacts on wetlands.